prajwal-tomar/prajwal-tomar/README.md

 ## 🌱 Learning Journey

 I'm always exploring new technologies and methodologies to stay at the forefront of software development.
-Currently, I'm diving into [insert current learning focus].
+Currently, I'm focused on building and shipping ideas FAST.

 ## 💬 Let's Connect